Translational Science and Therapeutics Division, Fred Hutch

 Gerdin Family Endowed Chair for Leukemia Research

-Dr. Marie Bleakley is a pediatric hematologist-oncologist who specializes in hematopoietic (blood-forming) stem cell transplantation for patients with leukemia and other blood cancers.
+Dr. Marie Bleakley is a pediatric hematologist-oncologist who specializes in hematopoietic (blood-forming) stem cell transplantation and T cell immunotherapy for patients with leukemia and other blood cancers.
 Her research goal is to develop novel therapies that can optimize the cancer-fighting power of immune T cells while reducing a potentially dangerous side effect known as graft-vs.-host disease, or GVHD.
 Dr. Bleakley and her team have already pioneered one novel transplantation approach that selectively removes donor T cells that might cause GVHD.
 They are also genetically engineering T cell therapies that target unique markers to kill a patient’s cancer cells even more effectively.

 University of Washington School of Medicine

 Seattle Children's Hospital

 Fellowship, Pediatric Hematology-Oncology, Fred Hutchinson Cancer Center and Seattle Children’s Hospital, 2002-2005

 Fellowship, Pediatric Oncology, The Children’s Hospital at Westmead, 1999-2001

 MMSC, Clinical Epidemiology, The University of Newcastle, 2000

 Residency, Pediatrics, The Children’s Hospital at Westmead, 1996-1999

 Bachelor of Medicine & Surgery/MD, Flinders University of South Australia, 1994